Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics. And we do mean long before.

 What Strain of Flu Is Going Around?

-Of the influenza A viruses, more than half were H3N2, and the majority of influenza B viruses were of Victoria lineage, according to the CDC.
+Of the influenza A viruses, most (more than 99 percent) were H3N2, and the majority of influenza B viruses were of Victoria lineage, according to the CDC.

 How Did the Flu Start?